pgorod/pgorod.github.io/_pages/PowerReplacer.md

 ### Release Date

-To be released before the end June 2020.
+To be released before the end July 2020.

 ### Technical Info